yo-soyam/PostPipe-2.0/CLI_DOCS.md

 # PostPipe CLI Ecosystem 🚀

-PostPipe offers a suite of modular CLI tools to help you scaffold authentication, user management, and email utilities in seconds.
+PostPipe offers a suite of modular CLI tools to help you scaffold authentication, appointments, forms, user management, and email utilities in seconds.

 Based on your needs, you can install the **Full Suite** or pick **Individual Modules**.